matthewomccorkle/matthewomccorkle.github.io/_posts/#2023-01-03-day_059_gowtiness.md

 ![](https://raw.githubusercontent.com/matthewomccorkle/matthewomccorkle.github.io/master/_posts/assets/100%20tools/gowitness/go4.png)

 If you click `Table View` you are able to see all of the sites you have scanned and open a report detailing the headers, html data, and security information about the url.
+Click `Detail` to the left of the site you want to see more information and screenshots of.

 <br>